Embeddings

 Copy

-We are going to download a dataset of texts from wikipedia in Spanish, for this we execute the following:
+We are going to download a dataset of texts from the Spanish Wikipedia.
+To do this, we run the following:

 from datasets import load_dataset